- No application is needed for a continuing UC Merced student. Enroll in classes as you would during the fall or spring semesters.

 - You are a student who has graduated, withdrawn or been dismissed from UC Merced

 If you have withdrawn or been dismissed from UC Merced and wish to reinstate during summer, please complete an application for reinstatement.
-The completed form must be turned in by Feb.
-1, however, it is advised that students begin the process of reinstatement at least six weeks before the deadline.
-More information on reinstatment can be found here.
+The completed form must be turned in by January 31, 2020, however, it is advised that students begin the process of reinstatement at least six weeks before the deadline.
+More information on reinstatement can be found here.

 High school students who have completed their sophomore year are eligible to attend UC Merced Summer Session.